mr-abhi-shek/astro-website/src/content/pratibha/application.md

 title: " Invitation for Applications for Kiran Pratibha 2024"
 subtitle:  "  Scholarship for building a career in the fields of education, sports, or arts." text : " “  Be The Best You Can be With the pratibha scholarship program”"
-button: "  Pratibha Apply Button"
+button: "  Pratibha App now"

 paragraph: "  Since 2016, the Kiran Foundation has been committed to assisting talented students in their progress.
 Students from the Kiran Foundation family are currently touching new heights of success with their talent and dedication.
-Some others are diligently working with dedication and perseverance to build their future in their respective fields. <br><br>Like in previous years, this year too, the Kiran Foundation will provide full support to talented and economically weaker students in their education, sports, or arts—whichever field aligns with their abilities and interests.
+Some others are diligently working with dedication and perseverance to build their future in their respective fields."

+paragraph2: "Like in previous years, this year too, the Kiran Foundation will provide full support to talented and economically weaker students in their education, sports, or arts—whichever field aligns with their abilities and interests.
 Along with financial assistance, personal guidance and counseling will also be provided.
 The goal of the Kiran Foundation is to make these students successful and capable so that they not only improve their family's standard of living but also become a source of inspiration for society by utilizing their talents effectively."

 eligibilty: "Eligibility:"
 eligibiltyListOne: " Age: Must be 14 years old or pass the 8th grade."
 eligibiltyListTwo: " Type: Must be bright and talented."